-3 Distributing The Registry
+3 Distributing the Registry

 One of Mobile Agent systems target application areas are geographically distributed applications.
 For such applications scalability is a major hurdle.

-To scale the system agents, the core component of the agent must be scalable namely the registry.
+To scale the system agents, the core component namely the registry must be scalable.
 There are at least three approaches for the implementation of the registry.
-The registry types are contrasted in table 3.1.

-Registry Type Advantages Disadvantages Centralized Global Registry Easy to use and implement.
-Does not scale well.
-Replicated Registries Everywhere Easy to use and provides fault tolerance.
-Replication may overwhelm the network.
-Must deal with concurrency and coherency issues.
-Distributed (non- overlapping or slightly overlapping) Registries.
-Scales well and provides fault tolerance.
-Difficult to implement.
-Must deal with concurrency and mobility issues.
+Registry Type Advantages Disadvantages Centralized global registry Easy to use and implement Does not scale well Replicated registries everywhere Easy to use and provides fault tolerance Replication may overwhelm the network.
+Must deal with concurrency and coherency issues Distributed (non- overlapping or slightly overlapping) registries Scales well and provides fault tolerance Difficult to implement.
+Must deal with concurrency and mobility issues

-Table 3.1 - Comparing the Registry Types
+Table 3.
+Comparing the Registry Types

-We model our design of the registry for a nonoverlapping distributed registry.
+We model our design of the registry for a non-overlapping distributed registry.
 In this context, the system agents employ discovery mechanisms to share status and state information among each other and provide mechanisms to find and update the registry entries.
 The agents collaborate among each other to keep the registries up-to-date.
 Periodic messages are sent out to indicate agent activity and status.
 A system agent can probe another for activity status and determine its registry state.